dimitri-yatsenko/Database-Systems-for-Data-Science/README.md

 2. [Connecting to the database from Jupyter](https://nbviewer.jupyter.org/github/msds-5315/Database-Systems-for-Data-Science/blob/master/notebooks/Connect-SQL.ipynb)
 2. On the MySQL server, create a database named `<username>_university` and define a table named `person`.
 Make sure it has a well chosen primary key.

+Homework 2 (due Sep 14)
+1. Create a `university` database
+2. Create a table named `person` with basic attributes: name, date of birth, address, phone,
+3. Using the `faker` module

 ### Key terms